eli6/GameOfLife/README.md

 # Game Of Life University Project

 [Game of Life!](https://sv.wikipedia.org/wiki/Game_of_Life) is a zero-player game, simulating cells on screen as live or dead according to an initial configuration.

+My contribution was writing the test suite for the application together with another student.
+The tests can be found in the "tests" folder and run according to the description below the image.

 This code has been copied to Github from my Bitbucket repository [GameOfLife!](https://bitbucket.org/eli6/gameoflife/src/master/) and if you are interested, it's better to download the project directly from the Bitbucket link since some links to external projects are broken here on GitHub.

-My contribution was writing the test suite for the application together with another student.
-The tests can be found in the "tests" folder and run according to the description below.

 <img width="811" alt="Skärmavbild 2021-10-10 kl  16 03 33" src="https://user-images.githubusercontent.com/11839563/136699026-0fdabe5d-b634-43eb-a69b-a1f8246567b0.png">